lappang-cheung/frontendshopify/README.md

 Notes:
 - The application uses local storage from the web browser to store the bookmark repos
 - It is hosted on Heroku and need some time to load
+- To see the using Client ID and Secret please [click here](https://github.com/lappang-cheung/frontendshopify/tree/client)